greenplum-db/gpdb-archive/gpdb-doc/markdown/best_practices/resgroups.html.md

 ## <a id="toolowmem"></a>Memory Considerations when using Resource Groups

-Available memory for resource groups may be limited on systems that use low or no swap space, and that use the default `vm.overcommit_ratio` and `gp_resource_group_memory_limit` settings.
+Available memory for resource groups may be limited on systems that use low or no swap space, and that use the default `vm.overcommit_ratio`.
 To ensure that Greenplum Database has a reasonable per-segment-host memory limit, you may be required to increase one or more of the following configuration settings:

 1. The swap size on the system.
 2. The system's `vm.overcommit_ratio` setting.
-3. The resource group `gp_resource_group_memory_limit` setting.

 ## <a id="configuring_rg"></a>Configuring Resource Groups